It was starting to seem like summer would never end, Tuesday a storm

 the edge of the woods, if this works out it will be a big short-cut.
 The edge of the

-in a gully in the flood plain of the river heading west.
+woods are thick with greenbrier and small saplings, we end up in a gully on the flood plain of the river heading west.
 Flood waters seem to keep this gully pretty

 clean other than occasional downed trees pinned across other trees but